Want the Too Long;Don’t Read Version? Watch this video…

 Know what they Care About

 In B2B tech marketing, a lot of the selling takes place between techies (yours and theirs) who speak the same language.
 The techies decide and write up their recommendations for the CIO and business managers like CFOs and COOs.
 When you present your technology solution to these decision-makers, or to investors and business partners, be sure to speak their language.
 Create resources dedicated to this specific B2B buyer persona.
+Working with an Internet Marketing Agency means more leads converting to customers.

 Hit them with tech specs and jargon, and you’ll see their eyes glaze over faster than you can say ‘Hybrid Cloud’.
 You want to get them excited, and that means showing them how your solution addresses their concerns – like returns on investment, project milestones, performance guarantees, cost savings or regulatory compliance.
 This is what really turns them on.